 Photo by Steve Steinhardt; From Real Wedding: Tea Party Bridal Shower: The Definition of Elegant Charm

 Samantha's mother Betsy has always been an artist – she studied art in college, taught it, and helped her three daughters with many school projects as they were growing up.
 When it was time for Samantha to get married, her mom designed and illustrated all of the paper goods, including the save the date and wedding map in the invitation suite.
 "My mom’s hand-drawn artwork was my favorite thing about my wedding.
 She has an amazing eye for design, she gets me and my style inside and out, and she brought my vision to life in the most beautiful, thoughtful, and unique ways," she says.
 "Throughout all the craziness and stress of planning a wedding, I was grateful to turn to my mom to find the beauty in it all through art."

 As many grandmothers play an important role in a young girl's life, they can also have a special part in their wedding.
 Wanting to incorporate something from her grandmother at her celebration, Bentley and her grandma spent a day together, baking her famous dessert to give guests as favors.
 "My grandma is an unbelievable baker – she has the best pound cake recipe of anyone!" shares the bride.
 In addition to the sweet treat, Bentley also attached a heartwarming note about her grandmother, which added a sentimental touch to a not-so-typical wedding favor.

-For more wedding ideas and advice, discover what planning tasks to give your mom, find out how to make sure she agrees with your choice of bridal gown, and read this heartwarming story of a wedding planned just in time.
+For more wedding ideas and advice, discover what planning tasks to give your mom, find out how to make sure your mom likes your wedding dress, and read a heartwarming story of a wedding planned just in time.